nortikin/sverchok/docs/nodes/generators_extended/profile_mk3.rst

 - From mathutlis module: Vector, Matrix;
 - Python type conversions: tuple, list.

 This restriction is for security reasons.
 However, Python's ecosystem does not guarantee that noone can call some unsafe operations by using some sort of language-level hacks.
-So, please be warned that usage of this node with JSON definition obtained from unknown or untrusted source can potentially harm your system or data.
+So, please be warned that usage of this node with profile definition obtained from unknown or untrusted source can potentially harm your system or data.

 Examples of valid expressions are:

 * 1.0
 * x
-* x+1
+* {x+1}
-* 0.75*X + 0.25*Y
+* {0.75*X + 0.25*Y}
-* R * sin(phi)
+* {R * sin(phi)}

 Inputs
 ------